DavidRC-Projects/Rehab_Metrics/README.md

 The program automatically calculates the user's recovery stage based on their surgery date and provides stage-appropriate feedback for each metric.
 This timeline-based assessment helps users understand their progress in context and identify areas that may require attention or healthcare professional consultation.

 ## Future Features
-* Provide assessment advice on all metrics
+* Provide assessment advice on all metrics.
-* Questions on walking and climbing stairs to idetify any functional problems
+* Include questions on walking and stair climbing to identify functional difficulties.
-* Provide advice and compare their walking and ability to climb stairs with expected data within a 12 week timelime
+* Compare users’ walking ability and stair climbing with expected recovery data across a 12-week timeline.
-* Provide questions on swelling, fever and sudden worsening of symptoms to clear any red flags and to advise ther user to seek advice
+* Add complication screening questions to identify red flags, such as swelling, fever, or sudden worsening of symptoms, and advise users to seek urgent medical attention if necessary.
-* Returning users can input new data and then compare any changes from their previous data.
-This would be good for user experience.
+* Enable returning users to view their previous entries, update their information, and modify data in the worksheet.
-* Provide more tailored advice for stage of recovery by asking more detailed questions
+* Offer more tailored advice by introducing detailed questions relevant to the user's specific stage of recovery.
+* Improve password security by implementing hashed password input to hide the password as it is entered.

 ## Technologies Used
 * Visual Studio Code with assistance of flake8 linter extension.